jampaniuday/Oracle-DBA-Stuff/README.md

 # Oracle DBA Stuff

 *** Imran's Oracle DBA Stuff from DBA days.
-This includes lot of topics.
+This includes a lot of topics.

 *** PLEASE DO NOT EDIT OR COMMIT THIS REPOSITORY.
 THANKS IN ADAVANCE.